 ‘Dallac’ – A white grape with pips, very pleasant, skin not too tough, watery warm flesh, less on the sweet side but refreshing.
 Very worthwhile for the table or bedside, flesh slips out of the skin.
 Orgin: French market (34) locally produced.

 ‘Danlas‘ A white seeded grape with small insignificant pips, a very pleasant mouthful of very sweet and juicy flesh.
 Skin is fairly innocuous, but after 5-10 grapes it does collect and need swallowing (for roughage) or spitting out.
 Overall experience: Excellent.
-Origin: Le Vigan market, France, Gard (30)
+Origin: Local producer, Le Vigan market, France, Gard (30)

 ‘IFG Three’ – what a weird name for a grape, but this is quite a bold and sturdy black seedless grape forming big trusses.
 The colour varies from rosy dark purple to deep purple.
 The skin is not too tough, the flesh agreeable and watery but there is some unpleasant aftertaste.
 This particular bunch is covered in mould, perhaps a bit too old although the stems are green.
 Origin: Peru for Jack’s and Tesco Ireland, purchased in a UK Post Office.